-(a) Employees who are required to work in a day which is normally a scheduled workday and is also a day observed as a legal holiday shall receive compensation at "designated rates" in addition to the minimum regular compensation for all hours actually worked on that day up to a maximum of the number of hours in his or her regular workday.
-The compensation shall be in cash, or in compensatory time off if the employee so chooses and if the employer can grant the compensatory time off.
+- (a) An employee who is normally scheduled to work on a day observed as a legal holiday and does not work on that day shall receive no extra compensation. - (b) Employees required to work on a day which is normally a scheduled workday and is also a day observed as a legal holiday shall receive compensation at "designated rates" as explained below, plus applicable shift differential for all hours actually worked on that day.
+The compensation shall be in addition to the employee's minimum regular compensation.